ramvittal/octank-claims-web/README.md

 # Octank Claims Web

 This is an Angular 7 and AWS Amplify project that hosts artifacts for running the prototype serverless claims website on AWS.
 It uses AWS Amplify framework for user authentication that integrates with AWS Cognito.
-It also hosts the UI components that invokes AWS API Gateway endpoints for creating and listing claims.
+Furthermore, it hosts the Angular Material UI components that invokes AWS API Gateway endpoints for creating and listing claims.